Stegossaurruss/DefensiveCybersecurityPortfolio/Part1/A15/recentIncidents.md

 ## Discover 5 recent security incidents
+#### Discovery
+- All of these incidents were found by browsing recent incidents, alerts and advisory boards in Australia, and around the world, and all take place in the last year.

 ##### Victorian Department of Education
 - The organisation was hit by a major data breach that affected all of the government schools in Victoria.